vstinner/notes/python_android.rst

 It provides Python 2.7 and Python 3.5, Python compiled with patches to support Android.

 The Kivy project uses the Python of CrystaX.
+Kivy updated CrystaX Python get to Python 3.6: `buildozer <https://github.com/kivy/buildozer>`_, Generic Python packager for Android and iOS.